 Bird feeders buying guide

 Feeding your wild garden birds is great fun for all the family.
-We put together this handy feeder guide to help you choose the right feeder for your bird food and birds.
+We've put together this handy feeder guide to help you choose the right bird feeders for your bird food and birds.

 Choosing the right feeder